-As required by the Clean Water Legacy Act, the Council must provide budget recommendations for the CWF through this biennial report.
+As required by the CWLA, the Council must provide budget recommendations for the CWF through this biennial report.

-The Council's budget target for FY14-15 is \$185 million which is based on the latest revenue projections for the CWF.
+The Council's budget target for FY14-15 was \$191.5 million which was based on the available revenue projections for the CWF.
 The CWF receives one-third of the state sales taxes allocated to the four Legacy funds, so actual funding levels depend on the state's economic activity.
-The next revenue forecast will be at the end of November, and the Council will adjust its budget recommendations as needed at that time to meet the new target.